Naming Your Fantasy Creature

 Our Story Needs Another Big Cat

 This first creature of ours is feline, but it has small tusks like an elephant.
 It lives in a savannah-like place, so the markings fall somewhere between a cheetah and a leopard.
-The cat relies on its size to hunt, so its paws are larger and it has a more solid frame than a cheetah.
+The cat relies on its size to hunt, so its paws are more substantial, and it has a larger frame than a cheetah.
 If you saw it in a zoo, it doesn’t have the same awe-inspiring profile that a lion does.
 But, it is big enough where it would scare you to death out in the wild.

 So it’s not a magical creature, it’s a skew of something we know already.
 I’m likely to look at the names of other big cats as a way to get started.

 But the “el” feels out of place there.
-If I remove it, I’d have Essok.
+If I remove it, I’d have “Essok.”
 I like Essok, but I’m not sure it’s right for this animal.
-This animal is bigger than Essok sounds, too.
+This animal is larger than Essok sounds, too.
 To me, Essok has a bit of a bird-like feeling.

 Naming a Magical Creature

-So we went from Ocelot to Tashuk, but what if I just need to pull a magical creature out of a hat?
+So we went from “Ocelot” to “Tashuk,” but what if I just need to pull a magical creature out of a hat?
 Let’s make this creature short and furry.
-Picture a top-heavy animal that’s shaped a bit like an upside-down pear.
+Picture a top-heavy animal with a bit of an upside-down pear shape.
 It has broad shoulders, thick arms and legs, and a pair of deer horns.
 It walks upright, too.
-If you saw this animal in the wilderness, you’d want to give it a hug.
+If you saw this animal in the wilderness, you’d want to hug it.
 (Just mind the horns.)

 I’d want to start with a light sound, something playful.
 Maybe I’d give a “j” a shot.
 “Je” seems like a reasonable place to start.

-Je-ne could go a bit toward the playful side of French.
-Though I might change the spelling to Jehne for some visual interest.
+“Je-ne” could go a bit toward the playful side of French.
+Though, I might change the spelling to “Jehne” for some visual interest.
 It also guides the reader in the pronunciation a little.
-They could pronounce it “Jen”, but that’s okay.
+They could pronounce it “Jen,” but that’s fine.

-I could inject another vowel into it, something like Jehnefeil.
+I could inject another vowel into it, something like “Jehnefeil.”
 But that’s just a mouthful.
-The “ei” also tints the word toward sounding like “fail.”
+The “ei” sound also tints the word toward sounding like “fail.”

-Jehnefel is sounding like a good place to stop.
+Jehnefel sounds like a reasonable place to stop.
 If I don’t, I’m going to over-complicate it.
-But again, I’d let this one sit for awhile before I committed.
+But again, I’d let this one sit for a while before I committed.
 It’s also a good idea to use the name a few times in the story to see how it fits with the tone.

 Obvious Creature Names Can Be Good, Too

 What I’m getting at is, we don’t have to rename everything.
 Sometimes the best thing you can do is call something an arctic fox because it lives in cold places.
-If you went with the Tushuk idea above, you could make it a Red Tushuk.
+If you went with the Tashuk idea above, you could make it a Red Tuashuk.
 You know, because it’s brownish-red.

 Commence With The Naming of Creatures

-Whenever you create a new word, be it a character’s name, a creature type, or a place, put it into Google.
-It would be embarrassing to name a serious creature after an exotic flavor of ice cream by mistake.
-As it turns out “Tashuk” is a village in Iran.
+Whenever you create a new word, be it a character’s name, a creature type, or a place put it into Google.
+It would be embarrassing to name a dangerous creature after an exotic flavor of ice cream by mistake.
+As it turns out, “Tashuk” is a village in Iran.